angelammmm/Tip-Calculator/README.md

 5. **Scalability**: As new file types need to be supported in the future, the logic in the `if-else` block can be easily expanded by adding new `elif` conditions.
 For example, if the company starts using `.docx` files, you can simply add another `elif` clause to handle that case.

 In summary, the `if-else` statement in this example is a critical part of the logic that ensures the program reacts to user input appropriately, handles different scenarios, and provides meaningful output based on the file type provided by the user.

----

-This expanded version provides a clearer understanding of how the `if-else` structure works in this case and why it is essential for creating a robust and user-friendly program